CeVIO-User-Guide-Unofficial/cevio-ai-zh/docs/en/songtrack/song_04_english.md

 The characters that can be input are half-angle English characters, `.`, `'`, `-` and `$` (falsetto symbol).

 \* Characters that cannot be sung out are shown in red.
+Special symbols such as vowel devoicing symbol and falsetto are allowed.

 ![enter lyrics](images/song_04_english_1.png)